YoussefJay/habitrack/README.md

     - On success: Status code 200 with a message.
     - On failure: Status code 401 (unauthorized) or 404 (habit not found) or 500 with an error message.

+**Journal entries:**

+- **POST /api/journal/add** (requires authentication)

+  - Creates a new journal entry for the authenticated user.
+  - Request Body:
+    - `entry_content` (string): The content of the new journal entry.
+  - Response:
+    - On success: Status code 201 with a message indicating successful creation of the journal entry.
+    - On failure: Status code 401 (unauthorized) or 500 with an error message.

+- **GET /api/journal/entries** (requires authentication)

+  - Retrieves all journal entries for the authenticated user.
+  - Response:
+    - On success: Status code 200 with a message indicating indicating successful retrieval of journal entries and an array of journal entry objects for the user.
+Each object contains details about the entry.
+    - On failure: Status code 401 (unauthorized) or 500 with an error message.

+- **PUT /api/journal/edit/:entryId** (requires authentication)
+  - Updates an existing journal entry for the authenticated user.
+  - Path Parameter:
+    - `:entryId` (string): The ID of the journal entry to update.
+  - Request Body:
+    - `entry_content` (string): The updated content for the journal entry.
+  - Response:
+    - On success: Status code 200 with a message indicating successful update of the journal entry and the updated journal entry object with its details.
+    - On failure: Status code 401 (unauthorized) or 500 with an error message.

 **Habit Progression:**

 - **POST /api/habits/progression/:habitId** (requires authentication)